Path-Check/Scoring-Service/README.md

     - Finalize notification.proto

-        - Get a greenlight for the datastructures (depends on diagram)
+        - Greenlight for the datastructures (depends on diagram)

     - Add a diagram